nordic-institute/X-Road/doc/Sidecar/kubernetes_security_server_sidecar_user_guide.md

 ```
 kubectl exec -n <namespace> <sidecar-pod-name> -- cp /etc/xroad.properties /etc/xroad/
 ```

+### 4.2 Upgrading from version 7.4.2 to 7.5.x with local database

+Upgrading from 7.4.2 to 7.5.x is supported, if the above prerequisites are met.
+However, due to different versions of PostgreSQL (current 16, previously 12), it isn't straightforward to upgrade using the same database volume.

+Safest way to upgrade is to create a new database volume and restore X-Road instance from a backup.
+More information about backup and restore flows can be [User Guide](../Manuals/ug-ss_x-road_6_security_server_user_guide.md#13-back-up-and-restore)

 **Note:** Version 7.0.0 introduces changes to the database schemas, so a rolling upgrade in a load balancer scenario is not possible.